Lily Newton

-Lily Newton (26 January 1893 – 26 March 1981) was professor of botany and vice-principal at the University of Wales.
+Lily Newton, born Lily Batten (26 January 1893 – 26 March 1981) was professor of botany and vice-principal at the University of Wales.

 Early life and education

-Newton was born at Pensford in Somerset in 1893, the daughter of George and Melinda Batten.
+Newton was born Lily Batten in Pensford, Somerset in 1893, the daughter of George and Melinda Batten.
 She attended Colston’s Girls' School, Bristol, where she was captain of school.
-She studied botany at the University of Bristol, where she was awarded the Vincent Stuckey Lean scholarship in botany and graduated with a first class honours degree.
+She studied geology and botany at the University of Bristol, where she was awarded the Vincent Stuckey Lean scholarship in botany and graduated with a first class honours degree.
+Newton stayed on at Bristol for her postgraduate studies, earning her PhD in 1921 with her thesis titled, The British Species of the Genus Polysiphona.
+She was the first student awarded a PhD by the University of Bristol in any subject.

 Career

 She became assistant lecturer in Botany at Bristol in 1919, before moving to Birkbeck College, University of London the next year.
-She worked as lecturer in botany until 1923, and then held a research post at the Imperial College of Science until her marriage in 1925.
+She worked as lecturer in botany until 1923, and then held a research post at the Imperial College of Science until her marriage to William Charles Frank Newton in 1925.
 From then until his death in 1927 she assisted him, including visiting the British Museum on his behalf.
 From 1927 to 1928, she worked for the John Innes Horticultural Institute.

 In 1928, Newton moved to Wales, becoming lecturer in botany at the University of Wales, Aberystwyth.
-She was promoted to professor of botany in 1930.
+She was promoted to professor and chair of botany in 1930, becoming the first woman to be made Head of Department at Aberystwyth.
 Under her guidance, her department achieved a considerable reputation both in Wales and beyond.
 There was a striking increase in the number of students, and a vigorous research programme was undertaken, closely related to local issues.

-She was Vice-Principal of the University of Wales 1951-52, and then, following the sudden death of Ifor L. Evans, Acting Principal 1952-53.
-In 1959, she was elected Emeritus Professor; she received an honorary LLD from the University of Wales in 1973.
+She was Vice-Principal of the University of Wales 1951-52, and then, following the sudden death of Ifor Leslie Evans, Acting Principal 1952-53.
+In 1959, she was appointed Emeritus Professor; she received an honorary LLD from the University of Wales in 1973.
+She taught across a broad range of botany including both living and fossil plants.
 Her students were reported to remembered her as a dedicated teacher, whose lectures were always clear, well illustrated and a model of succinctness.
 She is described as an imposing person and a strict disciplinarian, but also as a kindly person, who would give help when it was needed.
 During her time, the botany department was based on the Promenade.
 Although the move to Penglais was made after her retirement, she made a major contribution to the design, equipping and layout of the new building.